jess-sys/22Docs/docs/valgrind.rst

 Valgrind tells use that there is a problem with a free, a delete, a delete[] or a realloc, but since delete is a C++ instruction, and we're not allowed to use realloc at EPITECH, you will probably only use free.

-As before, valgrind tells us that the error occured because we tried to use free on an adress that belongs to an aloready freed block.
+As before, Valgrind tells us that the error occured because we tried to use free on an adress that belongs to an already free'd block.

 Mismatched free
 ///////////////